node-red-quantum/node-red-contrib-quantum/README.md

 This module is a user-friendly library that is suitable to new quantum computing users thanks to its extensive documentation.
 It was designed to facilitate the integration of quantum algorithms within classical programs and is fully scalable since all the elemental quantum operations are included.

+This Node-RED library was developed in the context of a UCL IXN partnership with IBM.
+Defined and arranged by IBM, the project was allocated to students from UCL's computer science department as part of their Master's thesis.

+For more details on the authors, please read the [AUTHORS](AUTHORS.md) file.

 For the latest changes, please read the [CHANGELOG](CHANGELOG.md).

 ![Quantum Circuit example](./images/QuantumRandomNumber.png)